leawlb/conserved_signatures_bonemarrow/README.md

 ## 2. Alignment

-For alignment of raw data with the N-masked reference genome (00_01) or species-specific genomes (00_02) navigate into the appropriate directories and see README.txt files there.
+For alignment of raw data with the N-masked reference genome or species-specific genomes navigate into `/metadata/scRNAseq/00_alignment`, then into the appropriate subdirectories and see `README.txt` files there.
 These directories were adjusted from and added by Fritjof Lammers.